wetmore324/21---deep_learning_challenge/README.md

 ![image](https://github.com/wetmore324/21-deep_learning_challenge/assets/136288855/4092663e-d37f-4c59-82df-bcf2b216798b)
 ![image](https://github.com/wetmore324/21-deep_learning_challenge/assets/136288855/235b6843-ae45-478c-a6b5-068a460d9694)

 All of these attempts to improve the test accuracy beyond 75% was not successful.
-A different model utilizing scikit learn could be used to produce more accurate results.
+A different model like Support Vector Machines could be used to produce more accurate results.
+With this model being linear regression and not producing the accurate results needed we would need to choose a different model and the Support Vector Machine works really well with binary classification data.